Columnar order in random packings of $2\times2$ squares on the square lattice: Introduction

 The existence of this continuum of fully-packed configurations, sometimes termed the ``sliding phenomenon'', forms an obstacle to Pirogov--Sinai theory, and is the reason that no rigorous results on the high-fugacity regime have appeared so far.
-Recently, Mazel--Stuhl--Suhov \cite{MSS2019_square} conjectured that the $2\times2$ hard-square model has a \emph{unique} Gibbs measure in the high-fugacity regime (as part of a more general conjecture on models with the sliding phenomenon).
+Fr\"ohlich--Israel--Lieb--Simon \cite[Model 4.4]{frohlichPhaseTransitionsReflection1980} discussed the $2\times2$ hard-square model and wrote that the ``conventional wisdom'' is that it has a \emph{unique} Gibbs state in the high-fugacity regime.
+Recently, Mazel--Stuhl--Suhov \cite{MSS2019_square} conjectured that the $2\times2$ hard-square model has a unique Gibbs measure in the high-fugacity regime, as part of a more general conjecture on models with the sliding phenomenon.
 In the physics literature, while early results \cite{bellemans1967phase,nisbet1974hard} were inconclusive regarding the existence of a phase transition, modern studies (see \cite{Fernandes2007_kNN,Nath2016thesis,ramolaColumnarOrderAshkinTeller2015} and references therein) indicate a \emph{columnar phase} appearing in the high-fugacity regime of the $2\times2$ hard-square model.
-Our work clarifies the situation by proving that the model admits \emph{multiple} (periodic) Gibbs measures at high fugacity, refuting the conjecture of \cite{MSS2019_square}.
+Our work clarifies the situation by proving that the model admits \emph{multiple} (periodic) Gibbs measures at high fugacity, in agreement with the modern physics literature and in contrast to the expectations expressed in \cite{frohlichPhaseTransitionsReflection1980,MSS2019_square}.

 Configurations sampled from these Gibbs measures display a similar columnar (or row) ordering of tiles as the fully-packed configurations described above; however, the sampled configurations are not simply perturbations of some fully-packed configuration.
 Instead, they should be thought of as a perturbation of a random tiling formed from a ``union of one-dimensional systems'' in the sense that we now describe (see Figure \ref{fig:from fully-packed to high fugacity}).